projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 build environment on your development computer.
 Then we'll walk through the steps to set up a simple ACRN configuration on a target system.
-The configuration is based on the ACRN predefined **shared** scenario and consists of an ACRN hypervisor, Service VM, and one User VM, as illustrated in this
+The configuration is based on the ACRN predefined **shared** scenario and consists of an ACRN hypervisor, Service VM, and six User VMs, but we'll launch only one User VM, as illustrated in this figure:
-figure:

 .. image:: ./images/gsg_scenario.png
    :scale: 80%